What are the DC Career trip dates?

 How is the trip structured?

-The trip is comprised of site visits, mid-day panel discussions, and an evening alumni student reception (with structured networking).
+The trip is comprised of 2 days of site visits which include mid-day panel discussions, and an evening alumni student reception (with structured networking).
 Students are also encouraged to set up informational meetings on their own.

 What is the purpose of the trip?